Binyamina-Giv'at Ada: Giv'at Ada

-Giv'at Ada, named for Baron Edmond James de Rothschild's wife Adelaid (Ada), was established in 1903 by eight families from Zikhron Ya'akov.
-Giv'at Ada was established as an agricultural settlement.
-The main farming branches were field crops and vegetables, and later, grapes.
+Giv'at Ada, 'Ada Heights', named for Baron Edmond James de Rothschild's wife Adelheid/Adélaïde (Ada), was established in 1903 by eight families from Zikhron Ya'akov.
+Giv'at Ada was established as an agricultural Moshava.
+The main farming branches were field crops and vegetables, and later grapes.

 Merger

 The two local councils, Binyamina and Givat Ada, were merged into one authority as part of an initiative by the Ministry of the Interior regarding the unification of local authorities in Israel.
-The unification was done in 2003 as part of the plan for the revival of the Israeli economy.
+The unification was carried out in 2003 as part of the plan for the revival of the Israeli economy.
 From the beginning, there was an intention to unite the three settlements into one authority: Zichron Ya'akov, Binyamina, and Givat Ada.
-Finally it was decided in the Knesset on July 31, 2003 to unify Binyamina and Givat Ada only.
+Finally it was decided in the Knesset on July 31, 2003, to unify Binyamina and Givat Ada only.

+On 13 October, 2024, a Hezbollah drone attacked a military base of the Golani Brigade near the town, killing 4 IDF personnel and injuring 67 people, with several critically wounded.

 Economy

 The area is home to both the Binyamina Winery, producers of 2.8 million bottles of wine annually, and the Tishbi Winery, founded by Yonathan Tishbi in 1985.
-Tishbi now produces one million bottles annually.
+As of 2009, Tishbi produced approximately one million bottles per year.
 Plans have been drawn up to build a 150 acre wine park on the slopes between Binyamina and Zichron Ya'akov to promote wine tourism in Israel.

+Shuni

+The Jabotinsky Park at Shuni contains a Roman theatre with an adjacent semicircular pool used during the Graeco-Syrian pagan Maiumas water festival of Roman Syria, and buildings of the former Arab Palestinian hamlet of Khirbat al-Shuna.

+The ancient village of Kefar Shumi or Shami stood close to the springs at the foot of the Carmel ridge whose waters were sent to Caesarea Maritima by aqueduct.
+In 1902, it was known in Arabic as Shuni and Mayumas.

 Transport

-The busy Israel Railways Binyamina Railway Station is the last stop on the Binyamina-Tel Aviv suburban line and a transfer point on the Tel Aviv-Haifa intercity line which makes it a transportation hub for the area.
+The busy Israel Railways Binyamina Railway Station is the last stop on the Binyamina-Tel Aviv suburban line and a transfer point on the Tel Aviv-Haifa intercity line, which makes it a transportation hub for the area.
 A direct non-stop train from Binyamina reaches Tel Aviv or Haifa in 30 minutes.

 Population

 According to the data of the Central Bureau of Statistics, as of the end of January 2023 (estimate), 16,343 residents live in Binyamina-Givat Ada (124th place in the ranking of local authorities in Israel).
 The population is growing at an annual growth rate of 1.8%.
-The percentage of those entitled to a Bagrut certificate among 12th grade students in the year 2020-2021 was 88.1%.
+The percentage of those who earned a Bagrut certificate among 12th-grade students in the year 2020-2021 was 88.1%.
 The average monthly salary of an employee during the year 2019 was 13,552 NIS (national average: 9,745 NIS).